zakattack9/WRaPiC/README.md

 6. `sudo raspi-config` to access the RPi configuration menu for making the following recommended changes:
     - Change the password from its default `raspberry`
     - Change the hostname which can be used for easier ssh
-    - Expand the filesystem, under advanced options, allowing the full use of the SD card for the OS
+    - Expand the filesystem, under advanced options, allowing full use of the SD card for the OS
     - Update the operating system to the latest version
     - Change the locale
 7. Reboot the RPi with `sudo reboot`